After going through years of medical school – you’re an expert in medical lingo.

 Employer Obligations should specify what your employer is obligated to provide you with.
 This includes things such as space, supplies, equipment, and personnel.
 This section may not be included in your contract because it is sometimes implied.
 If you have any questions about it, you should ask.

-Compensation and Benefits this section states everything you want to know about what, when, and how you’ll be paid.
+Compensation and Benefits is the section that states everything you want to know about what, when, and how you’ll be paid.
 Additionally, it should specify any vacation days, signing bonuses, or other benefits and bonuses you may qualify for.

 Liability Insurance is the place in your medical contract that should tell you if your employer requires you to have your own liability insurance.
 It will also specify the terms required such as the policy length and the amount.